-Have you ever hiked to the top of a mountain and, after having your fill of the view, thought to yourself, “Wouldn’t it be awesome if I could just paraglide down?”
+Have you ever hiked to the top of a mountain and, after having your fill of the view, dreamed to yourself, “Wouldn’t it be awesome if I could just paraglide down?”

 If so, paragliding in Medellin is your dream come true.

-Along with my friend (and amazing photographer) Oskar, we forged a path and completed the mythical hike up, flight down loop.
+Along with our friend (and amazing photographer) Oskar, we forged a path and completed the mythical hike up, flight down loop.
 Here’s how you can too.

 Paragliding is way better than I expected it would be.

 The fact that we “earned it” by hiking up definitely enhanced the pleasure, but you’ll have an amazing experience even if you skip the hike and drive up because you had too many aguardientes the night before. (…Maybe you should’ve read these 9 surprising facts about it)

 1. Preparing for Liftoff

 We flew with local legend and Colombian paragliding pioneer Ruben “RubenFly” Montoya and his team from Paragliding Medellin.